mktrm/cs426-fall23/index.md

 - Using homework solutions from the web, previous versions of the class, or anywhere else.
 - Receiving, providing, or soliciting assistance from another student during a test.

+{: .danger}
-Penalties -- anyone copying information or having information copied on a hw, or any other violation of class policy, will receive an F in the class and will not be allowed to drop.
+Penalties -- anyone copying information or having information copied on a homework, or an exam, or any other violation of class policy, will receive an F in the class and will not be allowed to drop.
 They will be reported to their college dean.
-If you can prove non-cooperative copying took place, your grade may be restored, but you must prove it to the dean -- I don't want to be involved.
+If you can prove non-cooperative copying took place, your grade may be restored, but you must prove it to the dean.

 ## Late Assignments